romariorios/apolo/README.md

 ## Usage

-To use Apolo in a Lua script, just require the library directly:
+To use Apolo in a Lua script, require the library normally:

-    require 'apolo'.global()

-Since the goal of Apolo is to make scripts whose primary purpose is to launch programs, all of the fun will be global by default meaning that its functions will be the main functionality of the script, all of the will be available globally by default.
-A planned feature is to provide the option of loading the library as it is usually done for most libraries -- that is:

-    # Not implemented yet
     local apolo = require 'apolo'

+However, since the goal of Apolo is to make scripts whose primary purpose is to launch programs, one might want to have all functions available at the global level.
+To do that, you can require Apolo in the following way:

+    require 'apolo':as_global()

 ### Running tests